KKStream/datateam_careers/senior_data_engineer/README.md

 You will have strong collaboration with analytic partners, domain experts, and other consumers of your work, in supporting an engineering and product function.

+#### What is a Data Engineer?
+Data engineers are mainly tasked with transforming data into a format that can be easily analyzed.
+They do this by developing, maintaining, and testing infrastructures for data generation.
+Data engineers work closely with data scientists and are largely in charge of architecting solutions for data scientists that enable them to do their jobs.

 ## Responsibility
 * Take ownership and increase automation of the complex data flow to enable rapid experimentation in a nimble engineering organization.
 * Support to implement the business logic to be compatible with real-time/stream processing frameworks.